cecilegltslmcs/conso_prod_energy/Database/README.md

 ## Conceptual model of the data

-This is the entity/association schema of the database.
+This is the entity/relationship schema of the database.
 The tool used to realise it is [Looping](https://www.looping-mcd.fr/).

 ![EA_Schema_Database](Images/EA_Schema.jpg)

+## Logical model of data

+After doing the E/R schema, the LMD was realized.
+For this step, we used the website [Mocodo](https://www.mocodo.net/).